Cucumber & Avocado Salad

 I topped them with some thick slices of luscious avocado and a few basil leaves.
 I whisked up a quick vinaigrette with tequila (which I had on hand to make a lemon margarita), honey, lime juice, poppyseeds and olive oil, and drizzled that over the salad.

 Call me crazy, but I think there’s something oddly beautiful about a monochromatic plate of food, especially when it’s green.
-It’s also beautiful alongside an entree like crab stuffed salmon or grilled sockeye salmon.
+It’s also beautiful alongside an entree like salmon stuffed with crab or grilled sockeye salmon.

 Don’t have a spiralizer?
 No problem, you can definitely still make this cucumber and avocado salad!
 Just thinly slice the cucumber, or use your vegetable peeler to make ribbons.